Robert Serber: Post-war work and personal life

 At Columbia, Serber served as doctoral advisor to future Nobelist Leon Cooper.
 He also collaborated with Abraham Pais on meson studies and developed the Serber-Dancoff method, a refined technique for analyzing strong coupling.
 He also consulted numerous labs, businesses, and commissions, including Brookhaven National Laboratory (where he worked one day a week during the academic year and occasional summers for twenty years) and Fermilab, as a specialist in the proton–proton chain reaction and the focusing properties of particle accelerators.
 Although largely bereft of any ideology, he refused to join the Defense Department-affiliated JASON consulting group because of his previous clearance issues and opposition to the Vietnam War.

-After being diagnosed with Parkinson’s disease, Charlotte Serber suffered from depression and took her own life with an overdose of sleeping pills on May 22, 1967.
-In the years thereafter, he began a relationship with the widowed Kitty Oppenheimer.
+After being diagnosed with Parkinson's disease, Charlotte Serber suffered from depression and took her own life with an overdose of sleeping pills on May 22, 1967.
+Serber then entered a relationship with Kitty Oppenheimer, who had been widowed in February 1967.
 She talked him into buying a 52 ft yawl, which they sailed from New York to Grenada.
 In 1972, they purchased a 52 ft ketch, with the intention of sailing through the Panama Canal and to Japan via the Galapagos Islands and Tahiti during Serber's sabbatical.
 They set out, but Kitty became ill, and was taken to Gorgas Hospital, where she died of an embolism on October 27, 1972.
 Serber and Toni Oppenheimer scattered her cremains near the Oppenheimers' longtime vacation home in Saint John, U.S. Virgin Islands, which he continued to use.

 Following his retirement, he married Fiona St. Clair, a fabric designer from Saint Thomas, U.S. Virgin Islands, in 1979.
 He adopted her son Zachariah, and they had another son, William, in November 1980.

 He served as president of the American Physical Society in 1971.
 A year later, Serber was awarded the J. Robert Oppenheimer Memorial Prize.

 Serber appears in the Oscar-nominated documentary The Day After Trinity (1980).
-In the 1989 movie dramatization of the Manhattan Project, Fat Man and Little Boy, he was portrayed by H. David Politzer, a professor of theoretical physics at Caltech.
-Politzer was awarded the Nobel Prize in Physics in 2004.

-Serber died June 1, 1997 at his home in Manhattan from complications of surgery for brain cancer.
+Serber died June 1, 1997, at his home in Manhattan from complications of surgery for brain cancer.

+In popular culture

+He was portrayed by Peter Whiteman in the 1980 BBC series Oppenheimer and by Michael Angarano in Christopher Nolan's 2023 film Oppenheimer.